Skip to main content

 Choosing a Rate: Practical Considerations

-Capture the guaranteed returns first
+Capture the statutory top-ups first

 Stress-test your take-home pay